SpinQ: Compilation strategies for scalable spin-qubit architectures: Evaluation and analysis

+The previous two facts inspire novel mapping techniques for the crossbar architecture and potentially for other spin-qubit architectures with similar characteristics that can increase performance, namely:

 \begin{enumerate} \item Developing a routing solution dedicated to accounting for potential conflicts and constraints can reduce the gate overhead resulting from the shuttle-based SWAPs.
 Such a generalized routing algorithm could also include SWAP interactions (two consecutive \(\sqrt{SWAP}\)s) and $CPHASE$ interactions.
-For instance, there can be scenarios that choosing a more noisy two-qubit interaction, for the purpose of avoiding an upcoming conflict, that could result in higher ESP.
-Additionally, such a heuristic algorithm can allow multiple control or target qubits (\cite{lao2021timing}) to be shuttled around the topology allowing for parallelization of many two-qubit gates while avoiding high error variability in the topology \cite{tannu2019not}.
-However, such a solution must be implemented with complexity in mind such that it will not make it unviable on large scale.
+For instance, there can be scenarios that choosing a more noisy two-qubit interaction, for the purpose of avoiding an upcoming conflict, could result in higher ESP.
+Additionally, such a heuristic algorithm can allow multiple control or target qubits (\cite{lao2021timing}) to be shuttled around the topology enabling for parallelization of many two-qubit gates while avoiding high error variabilities in the topology \cite{tannu2019not}.
+However, such a solution must be implemented with the complexity in mind such that it will not make it unviable on large scale.

 \item A more efficient routing algorithm for single-qubit gates can significantly reduce the gate overhead, such that a specific rotation scheme to rotate targeted qubits is used less often.
-Such an algorithm can route qubits to the appropriate odd or even columns before the execution of single-qubit gates without the need to apply any scheme afterwards (see the example in Sec. \ref{Mapping challenges of a crossbar architecture}).
+Such an algorithm can route qubits to the appropriate odd or even columns before the execution of single-qubit gates eliminating the need to apply any scheme afterward, such as the one in Sec. \ref{Application of X or Y rotations on single qubits}.

 \item Combining the previous two points, there can be a unified algorithm implementing both.
 In such an algorithm, upcoming routing for single-qubit gates is accounted for when routing for two-qubit gates, and vice versa.